NREL/Phase-space-sampling/README.md

 Parallelization tested with up to 36 cores on Eagle.

-Parallelization tested with up to 4 cores on MacOS Catalina v10.15.7.
+Parallelization tested with up to 4 cores on MacOS Monterey v12.7.1.

 ## Data